All About Diamond Fluorescence

 Diamond fluorescence is neither “good” nor “bad”.
 In fact, we should avoid using terms like “good” or “bad” in relation to any diamond.
 No diamond is good or bad.
 They are more or less expensive or more or less attractive but never “good” or “bad”.
 Fluorescence in a diamond is a feature of the stone and depending on the degree, it may make the diamond more or less attractive based almost entirely on personal taste.
 Unless the fluorescence is strong or very strong, it will have no effect on either the value or the desirability of the diamond.

 “Can diamond fluorescence improve the color of my diamond?”

 If your diamond is a high color grade such as G or better, then the answer is that it will not.
 If it is a lower grade such as J or lower, the answer is “perhaps”.
 We say perhaps because depending on how much strong fluorescence is present, it may make a darker diamond appear a bit whiter in sunlight.
 However, strongly fluorescent diamonds may also appear hazy or oily in indoor lighting.
 Mild fluorescence will have no impact on appearance.

 “How can I know the level of fluorescence in my Clean Origin diamond?”

-If a diamond sold by Clean Origin is fluorescent, it will be shown both in the item description and on the IGI certificate.
-Most diamonds sold by Clean Origin are not fluorescent.
+If a diamond sold by Clean Origin is fluorescent, it will be shown both in the item description and on the diamond certificate.
+However, most diamonds sold by Clean Origin are not fluorescent.

 “How is diamond fluorescence measured?/ Can diamond fluorescence be measured?”

 Gem labs routinely rate fluorescence as none, faint, medium, and strong or extremely strong.
-That is the only real measure.
+That is the only real measure of fluorescence.